MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

 )
 ```

-Focusing on the `WagmiProvider`, you get its config from the following import statement:
+You get `WagmiProvider` configuration from the following import statement:

 ```typescript title="main.tsx"
 import { config } from "./wagmi.ts"
 ```

-`wagmi.ts` looks like the following:
+And `wagmi.ts` looks like the following:

 ```typescript title="wagmi.ts"
 import { http, createConfig } from "wagmi"